Skip to main content

 What is the Best Answer Hub Regex Tester?

 The Best Answer Hub Regex Tester is a free browser-based utility that lets you write, test, and debug regular expressions in real time.
 It highlights matches, shows capture groups, and tests replacements instantly using the native JavaScript RegExp engine.
 Unlike desktop apps, it requires zero installation and works on macOS, Windows, Linux, iOS, and Android.
-Everything runs locally in your browser — no data is uploaded.
+Everything runs locally in your browser.
+No data is uploaded.

 Is the Regex Tester free and safe?